xu-cheng/latex-action/README.md

   It will result in a `PDF.zip` being uploaded with `main.pdf` contained inside.

-* You can use [`@softprops/action-gh-release`](https://github.com/softprops/action-gh-release) to upload PDF file to the Github Release.
+* You can use [`@softprops/action-gh-release`](https://github.com/softprops/action-gh-release) to upload PDF file to the GitHub Release.
 * You can use normal shell tools such as `scp`/`git`/`rsync` to upload PDF file anywhere.
-For example, you can git push to the `gh-pages` branch in your repo, so you can view the document using Github Pages.
+For example, you can git push to the `gh-pages` branch in your repo, so you can view the document using GitHub Pages.

 ### How to add additional paths to the LaTeX input search path?